TIMMYG Studios

 },

-After adding these animations to rpemotes, you must either restart your server or refresh and restart the rpemotes resource for the changes to take effect.
+After adding these entries, restart your server or refresh and restart the rpemotes resource.

 [5] = {